About your Application

 Please see DoHA’s website for more information.

-Please note that you are not eligible to commence work until you have enrolled and commenced your course.
+Please note that you are not eligible to commence work until you have enrolled in and commenced your course.

 Receiving a Letter of Offer